Justice should not only be done,

 But why can’t justice also be felt, in the process of being done?
 Is there room for affective advocacy in modern litigation?

 So what does it mean to practice affective advocacy?
 To start, it has to mean more than mere empathy.
 In the opening of Writing & Righting: Literature in the Age of Human Rights (Oxford UP, 2021), Lyndsey Stonebridge warns against the risk of “[a] more modest literary humanitarianism” that too often creeps into discourse whenever the law tries to look outside itself for ways to overcome its own limits.
 Lawyers can (and should) be able to do more than just feel bad about the negative impacts of our justice process.
-Affective advocacy means putting more care and attention into clients’ experience of these processes and thinking critically about our own role in shaping that experience.
+Affective advocacy means putting more care and attention into our clients’ experiences of these processes and thinking critically about our own role in shaping that experience.
 It means proactively trying to mitigate the negative affects of encountering the law, not just working to prevent its negative outcomes.

 - Listening actively and deeply.
 One of the simplest things we can do as affective advocates is listen better.
 We need to leave more room for our clients’ stories to breathe and be heard, without letting our legal calculus curtail every interaction.
 Active listening affords dignity and respect to our clients’ lived experiences and can help counteract the sense of dislocation they feel when they have to translate their stories into reductive legal frameworks.
 Investing the energy to ensure clients feel heard at the outset can soften the inevitable blow they feel when telling their story within the constrained, strategic, and combative arenas of our adversarial system.